-Additionally, the Council's Constitution provides delegated authority to the Chief Financial Officer (Section 151 Officer) to write-off uncollectable debts in excess of those levels up to £25,000 per individual debt, such write-offs to be subsequently reported to the Finance and Democracy Committee for information purposes.
+Additionally, the Council's Constitution provides delegated authority to the Chief Financial Officer (Section 151 Officer) to write-off uncollectable debts in excess of those levels up to £25,000 per individual debt, such write offs to be subsequently reported to the Finance and Democracy Committee for information purposes.

-The Chief Financial Officer has recently exercised this delegated power by writing-off one uncollectable Business Rate debt.
-To meet the requirement that the written-off sums are reported to the Finance and Democracy Committee details of the debt is provided at Appendix A.
+The Chief Financial Officer has recently exercised this delegated power by writing-off one uncollectable Council Tax debt and one uncollectable Housing Benefit debt.
+To meet the requirement that the written-off sums are reported to the Finance and Democracy Committee details of the debts are provided at Appendix A.

-The writing-off of debts in excess of $\pm 25,000$ requires the prior approval by the Finance and Democracy Committee.
+The writing-off of debts in excess of £25,000 requires the prior approval by the Finance and Democracy Committee.